-Beautiful pair of blue-tinted crystal "rouleau" vases decorated with Japanese-style enameled decoration representing a gilded full moon reflecting a tree with flowering branches, surrounded by small stylized flowers.
-The neck is enhanced with gold.
-The vases are inserted into a gilt bronze mount decorated with cherry blossom branches, typical of the Baccarat Manufacture.
-This pair of vases presents the "Clair de lune" model, produced by the Baccarat Manufacture between 1875 and 1890 based on a model designed by Eugène Rousseau (1827-1890).
-Biography: The famous crystal manufacture of Baccarat, that dates back to the 18th century, was awarded its first medal in 1823, during the "Exposition des Produits de l'Industrie" for the "brilliance and the sharpness
+Beautiful pair of Japonisme baluster-shaped clear crystal vases attributed to Baccarat and E. Rousseau, adorned with enameled decoration representing a gilded full moon reflecting a weeping willow, surrounded by small stylized flowers and flowering branches.
+The vases rest on a quadrangular gilded bronze base with Japanese style motifs.
+This pair of vases presents the "Clair de lune" model, produced by the Baccarat Manufacture between 1875 and 1890 based on a model designed by Eugène Rousseau (1827-1890).Biography :The famous crystal manufacture of Baccarat, that dates back to the 18th century, was awarded its first medal in 1823, during the "Exposition des Produits de l'Industrie" for the "brilliance and the sharpness of its crystal" and became then the most